Because Acre, 22 kilometres north of Haifa, had the best natural harbour on the coast of the Holy Land, it achieved importance from early times.

 Among Acre’s bewildering network of narrow streets, today’s visitors can see much of the old Crusader city.
 The extensive remains are sometimes referred to as the “Underground City” because they lie well below street level.

-The most important edifice is the great refectory hall of the Hospitallers of St John of Jerusalem, a chivalrous order concerned with the health and spiritual welfare of pilgrims.
+The most important edifice is the great refectory hall of the Knights Hospitallers of St John, a chivalrous order concerned with the health and spiritual welfare of pilgrims.
 It is a fine example of Crusader architecture.

 A pit in the hall gives access to an underground passage (perhaps originally a sewer from well before the time of Christ) which the Crusaders discovered and maintained.